BenyAlbatross/tp/docs/DeveloperGuide.md

 **Aspect: File format choice**

 * **Alternative 1 (current choice):** Pipe-delimited text format.
-  * Pros: Human-readable, easy to debug and manually edit if needed.
-  * Pros: Simple parsing logic without external dependencies.
-  * Pros: Works across all platforms without binary compatibility issues.
-  * Cons: Slightly larger file size compared to binary formats.
+  * Pros: Human-readable, can be edited by a user, doubling up as an import/export function.
   * Cons: No built-in schema validation.
-  * Cons: Performance degrades with very large files (not an issue for target use case of ~1000 entries).

 * **Alternative 2:** JSON format using a library.
   * Pros: Structured format with built-in validation.
   * Pros: Easier to extend with new fields.
-  * Pros: Better for complex nested data structures.
   * Cons: Less human-readable due to verbose syntax.
-  * Cons: Overkill for simple tabular data.

 * **Alternative 3:** Binary serialization using Java's `ObjectOutputStream`.
   * Pros: Compact file size.
-  * Pros: Fast serialization/deserialization.
   * Cons: Not human-readable or editable.
   * Cons: Platform-dependent binary format could cause issues.

 **Aspect: Error handling strategy**

 * **Alternative 1 (current choice):** Skip corrupted lines with warnings, continue loading valid entries.
-  * Pros: Maximizes data recovery - users don't lose all data due to one corrupted line.
   * Pros: Application remains usable even with partial data corruption.
-  * Pros: Warnings inform users of data issues without blocking usage.
-  * Cons: Silent data loss is possible if users don't notice warnings.
-  * Cons: Corrupted data is permanently lost on next save.
   * Cons: Code complexity increases as edge cases need to be accounted for.

-* **Alternative 2:** Fail fast - throw exception and abort load on any corrupted line.
+* **Alternative 2:** Fail and abort load if there is any corrupted line.
-  * Pros: No silent data loss - users are immediately aware of corruption.
-  * Pros: Forces users to fix or remove corrupted data.
+  * Pros: Easy to code, no need to account for edge cases.
-  * Cons: Users cannot access any data if even one line is corrupted.
+  * Cons: Users cannot access any data if even one line is corrupted, resulting in poor user experience.
-  * Cons: Poor user experience for a minor data issue.

-* **Alternative 3:** Load all lines (including corrupted ones) into a separate "invalid entries" list for user review.
-  * Pros: No data loss - even corrupted entries are preserved.
-  * Pros: Users can manually review and fix corrupted entries.
-  * Cons: Significantly more complex implementation.
-  * Cons: Requires additional UI for managing invalid entries.
-  * Cons: Invalid entries could accumulate over time.

 **Aspect: When to save**

 * **Alternative 1 (current choice):** Auto-save after every command that modifies data.
-  * Pros: Minimizes data loss risk - data is never more than one command out of sync.
+  * Pros: Minimizes data loss risk.
-  * Pros: Simple mental model for users - changes are always saved.
   * Pros: No need for users to remember to save manually.
-  * Cons: Higher I/O overhead (mitigated by small file sizes).
-  * Cons: Performance impact if storage is slow (e.g., network drive).
+  * Cons: Performance impact if storage is slow.

-* **Alternative 2:** Save only on explicit "save" command or application exit.
+* **Alternative 2:** Save only on application exit.
-  * Pros: Better performance with fewer write operations.
-  * Pros: Users have control over when data is persisted.
-  * Cons: Risk of data loss if application crashes or user forgets to save.
+  * Cons: Risk of data loss if application crashes.
-  * Cons: Inconsistent with modern application expectations.
-  * Cons: More complex implementation (need to track dirty state).

 * **Alternative 3:** Periodic auto-save every N seconds or N operations.
   * Pros: Balances performance and data safety.
-  * Pros: Reduces risk of data loss compared to manual save.
   * Cons: More complex implementation (requires background thread or operation counter).
-  * Cons: Users could still lose up to N operations of data.
-  * Cons: Unpredictable save timing could confuse users.

-**Aspect: File location and structure**

-* **Alternative 1 (current choice):** Single file at `./data/internships.txt` with both username and internships.
-  * Pros: Simple file structure, easy to locate and backup.
-  * Pros: All data in one place for easy migration.
-  * Pros: Atomic writes ensure consistency (file is completely written or not at all).
-  * Cons: Single point of failure - if file is corrupted, all data is affected.

-* **Alternative 2:** Separate files for username and internships.
-  * Pros: Better separation of concerns.
-  * Pros: Reduces risk of username corruption affecting internship data.
-  * Cons: More complex file management.
-  * Cons: Two files must be kept in sync.

-* **Alternative 3:** User-home directory with platform-specific application data folder.
-  * Pros: Follows OS conventions for application data storage.
-  * Pros: Better for multi-user systems.
-  * Cons: Harder for users to locate and backup data.
-  * Cons: More complex path resolution logic.

 ---

 ## Appendix: Requirements